jmmut/code-map/README.md

 With this metric, each leaf node is a file, and the size of the node is the number of commits that touched the file.
 Directories are non-leaf nodes and their metric is the sum of churn of all their children.

 This is not a stable implementation and may miscount the number of commits in case of file renames.
 A file that was renamed from `old/path/file.txt` to `new/path/file.txt` may be rendered twice.

+Only files in the git repo are considered (the .gitignore file is respected), but these files can be of any file extension.

 ## Arrangements